dchandra1985/portfolio/_posts/2018-01-12-Explore Box Plot.md

 excerpt_separator: <!-- more -->
 ---

-This topic explains the basics and advanced scatter plots using python and its libraries.
+This topic explains the basics of box plot and to detect the outliers of the given data visually using box plot.
 <!-- more -->

 ## Data ingestion